nikrays/zapret2/docs/manual.en.md

 In this case, [instance cutoff](#instance_cutoff) is executed.

 The goal of this technique is to force the server to fragment its responses while the DPI is inspecting them (TLS 1.2).
-The idea is to keep the server "on its toes" by making it believe the client cannot receive large TCP segments, forcing it to slice its own responses—but only until the critical inspection phase has passed.
+The idea is to keep the server "on its toes" by making it believe the client cannot receive large TCP segments, forcing it to slice its own responses-but only until the critical inspection phase has passed.
 After that, the restriction must be lifted; otherwise, it will lead to a catastrophic drop in speed, potentially down to dial-up levels.
 It reduces speed in any case.
 This is a phase-zero technique; when used with hostlists, it can only be applied if `--ipcache-hostname` is enabled.
 When using hostlists, it may be necessary to duplicate this in a separate profile that is activated before the hostname is identified.